Skip to main content

 Gyros

-Rotisserie-cooked meat (traditionally pork or chicken) shaved directly onto warm pita with tomatoes, onions, tzatziki, and fries.
-Thessaloniki is renowned for exceptional gyros, with locals debating the best spots passionately.
+Meat (usually pork or chicken) cooked on a vertical rotisserie and shaved straight onto warm pita with tomatoes, onions, tzatziki, and fries.
+Thessaloniki has a reputation for the best gyros, and locals will argue about which shop wins.

 Allergens: